-Staff plan activities and experiences for children that enable children to develop and learn effectively.
+The Reception class teacher plan activities and experiences for children that enable children to develop and learn effectively.
 In order to do this, practitioners working with the youngest children are expected to focus strongly on the three prime areas.
-Staff also consider the individual needs, interests, and stage of development of each child in their care and use this information to plan a challenging and enjoyable experience.
+The teacher also consider the individual needs, interests, and stage of development of each child in their care and use this information to plan a challenging and enjoyable experience.